 One of the first things you’ll need to do when arriving in the Netherlands is to register at the local council where they will provide you with a national identification number for the Netherlands, known as a Burgerservicenummer.
 This Dutch Citizen Service Number will be used for many official procedures, including housing, work, studies, and taxes.

 All residents in the Netherlands should get a Dutch Citizen Service Number (Burgerservicenummer – BSN).
 This is the national individual identification number in the Netherlands.
 You should also apply for a Dutch BSN if you are a non-resident that has dealings with the Dutch government.
 Having a Dutch identification number means that you are on the national register (Basisregistratie – BRP).
-It also means you can carry out a range of activities such as paying tax, getting a job, or getting a driving license.
+It also means you can carry out a range of activities such as paying Dutch taxes, getting a job in the Netherlands, or getting a Dutch driving license.

 This guide to tax identification numbers in the Netherlands looks at: